nicabi/binja-xtensa-epfl-project/Notes.md

 # Setup and Testing
 To add the plugin to binja, just create a symlink to the source code in the plugins folder of binary ninja

+God knows how I got here, but this kinda seems to work: xt-clang --xtensa-core=XRC_FusionF1_All_cache -c test_bin.S -o a.o

 # Code structure:
 __init__.py --> entry point for plugin, references filees: instruction.py, disassembly.py, lifter.py and binaryview.py